ibm-cloud-docs/power-iaas/getting-started-PER.md

 ## Creating a PER workspace
 {: #create-per-workspace}

+All the data centers, except `CHE01` and `MON01`, are PER-enabled.
+When you create a new workspace in the PER-enabled data center, by default the workspace is PER-enabled.

 To create a PER workspace, follow the steps that are mentioned in [Creating a {{site.data.keyword.powerSys_notm}} workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and choose a PER-enabled data center.